eturea/Receipts-for-YNAB-site/terms.md

 - Any open-source components (listed in the App's About section)

 ### 6.5 Trademarks
-"YNAB Receipts" and associated logos are trademarks of eTurea.
+"Receipts for YNAB" and associated logos are trademarks of eTurea.
 "YNAB" and "You Need A Budget" are trademarks of Steine LLC (YNAB).
 Use of these trademarks without permission is prohibited.

 ---